skylight-hq/skylight.digital/_projects/sba_ascent.md

 {% capture summary %}
 To further their mission of helping small businesses succeed, the Small Business Administration (SBA) needed a learning platform focused on female entrepreneurs.
-We engaged as a subcontractor to Fearless to deliver a technical solution that maximizes the use of an existing open-source-software product without limiting the flexibility needed to deliver a unique user experience.
+As a subcontractor to Fearless, we were brought in to deliver a technical solution that maximizes the use of an existing open-source-software product without limiting the flexibility needed to deliver a unique user experience.